GreatHomeschoolConventions/GHC-functionality/README.md

 ## `[exhibitor_list]`

-- displays all exhibitors, optionall for the specified convention; accepts these arguments
+- displays all exhibitors, optionally for the specified convention; accepts these arguments
     - `convention` (two-letter abbreviation)
     - `style` (allowed values “large” and “small”)